What's open and closed in Ottawa on Canada Day | CBC News

 Most malls in Ottawa will be closed for Canada Day on Friday.
 Only the Rideau Centre will be open 10 a.m. to 6 p.m.

-A few grocery stores are open on Canada Day, including the Loblaws locations on Isabella and Rideau streets and the Whole Foods at Lansdowne Park.
+A few grocery stores are open, including the Loblaws locations on Isabella and Rideau streets and the Whole Foods at Lansdowne Park.

 To be sure, check store hours before heading out to shop.